teambit/docs/docs/getting-started/create-workspace.md

 ### Define Scope for Components

-In most cases components from the same workspace share will share scope.
+In most cases components from the same workspace will share scope.
 Set the `defaultScope` property in `teambit.workspace/workspace`:

 ```json title="workspace.jsonc"
 {